Egypt–Syria relations

 Egypt–Syria relations refers to the bilateral relations between the Arab Republic of Egypt and Syrian Arab Republic.
 Egypt has an embassy in Damascus.
 Syria has an embassy in Cairo.
 Both countries are members of the Arab League.

 Relations were generally well under the reign of Hosni Mubarak, but were strained after the election of Muslim Brotherhood member Mohamed Morsi.
 Egypt closed down its embassy in Damascus in June 2013.
 However, relations were restored a month later, and the embassies in both countries were reopened at that time.

 History of relations

 Pre-20th century

 The struggle of the nations: Egypt, Syria and Assyria, 14th century BC.

 During the New Kingdom of Ancient Egypt, the Nineteenth Dynasty of Egypt occupied parts of southern Syria and fought wars against the local Levantine groups.
 Eventually, Egypt would fall to the Assyrian Empire in 673 BC.
-Egypt and Syria would later be provinces of the Roman and Byzantine empire, before the Islamic conquests.
+Egypt and Syria would later be provinces of the Roman and Byzantine empires, before the Islamic conquests.
 Egypt and Syria would remain important lands of the early caliphates, such as the Rashidun, Umayyad, Abbasid, Fatimid, and Ottoman caliphate.